lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 | TP1  | time needs to be set during installation    | (possibly reduced...        |
 | TP9  | reliable time is maintained during lifetime | ...by using external input) |
 {: #timepermanencytbl title="Permanency of Keeping Time"}

+Further parameters that can be used to discuss clock quality can be found in {{Section 3.5 of -time-tag}}.

 # Classes of Networks